 Recent advancements in additive manufacturing have focused on printing larger and larger parts.
-Meanwhile many of the world’s products are getting smaller and smaller.
-One major limitation in the trend towards smaller products is the inability to use traditional manufacturing methods to cost effectively prototype and produce the small parts.
+Meanwhile, many of the world’s products are getting smaller and smaller.
+One major limitation in the trend towards smaller products is the inability to use traditional manufacturing methods to cost-effectively prototype and produce the miniature parts.

 3D Printing and Prototyping